-- H. R. Giger — Much of his artwork is based on this, thus leading to many of the subtropes listed above.
+- Much of H. R. Giger's artwork is based on this, thus leading to many of the subtropes listed above.

-- Alien series — In addition to creating many of the subtropes, the alien eggs and the visual design of the space jockey are also this.
+- Alien: In addition to creating many of the subtropes, the alien eggs and the visual design of the space jockey are also this.

-- Hellraiser series — Uses this trope in the extreme.
+- Hellraiser uses this trope in the extreme.

 - Species — In addition to many other subtropes, part of the horror is simply that the alien hybrids were designed by H. R. Giger.